PVC Fittings and PVC Connection Guide –

 PVC End Types and Adhesives –

-Without any adhesives, PVC pipes and fittings will fit together in a tight or close-fitting manner.
+PVC pipes and fittings will fit together in a tight or close-fitting manner without any adhesives.
 However, they wouldn’t be watertight.
 So if fluids are supposed to pass from your pipe, you need to ensure that there are no leaks.
 To do that, there are various ways, and which method you’re going to use depends on what you are connecting.

-I’m sure everyone has seen a PVC pipe at least once in their lifetimes.
+I’m sure everyone has seen a PVC pipe at least once.
 PVC pipe itself doesn’t have any intertwined or threaded ends.
 That’s the prime reason why most PVC pipes have slip ends.
 The term “Slip” in PVC doesn’t mean that the fitting will be slippery.
 Instead, it means that the fitting will slip right over the pipe.
-When in slip fitting, the connection might seem tight and hard; however, to transport any liquid it needs to be sealed.
+When in slip fitting, the connection might seem tight and hard; however, it needs to be sealed to transport any liquid.
 PVC cement seals the pipe through a chemical reaction, forming a chemical bond between the plastic of one part to another.

-Interwinwided fitting needs to seal in a different way.
+Interwinwided fitting needs to seal differently.
 The prime reason motivating people to use intertwined or threaded parts is that they move around quickly when necessary.
-Importantly, PVC cement joins pipes together, so if it is used on intertwined joints, it will make a seal and turn the threads useless.
+Importantly, PVC cement joins pipes together, so if used on intertwined joints, it will make a seal and turn the threads useless.
 A great way to seal intertwined points and keep them working perfectly is to use PTFE thread tape.

 All you have to do is wrap the tape around the male thread a few times to maintain the connection sealed and lubricated.
 Later, when you have to come back for maintenance, the fittings will still be able to unscrew.